eugenetan01/TimeTreeGCalSync/README.md

 If you'd like to set up your google calendar web hook for push notifications, please refer to this: https://developers.google.com/calendar/v3/push

+After finishing setting up the necessary steps for push notifications, pls add your web hook url to the server.py file and run the script to send a POST request to google API - Google will begin sending watch notifications to your webhook when there are event changes in your calendar.

-To start, please follow this tutorial to generate a credentials.json file and a token.pickle to authenticate your google calendar access: https://developers.google.com/people/quickstart/python
+To start also, please follow this tutorial to generate a credentials.json file and a token.pickle to authenticate your google calendar access: https://developers.google.com/people/quickstart/python

 Please also add 2 fields: "TIMETREETOKEN" and "TIMETREECALENDARID" to the end of the credentials.json file to access your timetree calendar.